SHOOF-Engine/emails/README.md

 ##	Announcement

->	Let the customer know about the upcoming product or service
+>	Let the customer know about the upcoming product or service.

 ##	Lead nurturing

-> Inform the customer about current events happening within the company
+> Inform the customer about current events happening within the company.

 ## Promotional

-> Include valuable content (ex: percentage off, coupons, etc.)
+> Include valuable content (ex: percentage off, coupons, etc.).

+## Progress

+> Progress report sent to the email subscribers as a source of motivation to make it through all stages of the product.

+> Make the email subscriber realize they are worth it.

+## Feedback/Review request

+> Collects customer opinions (preferences, experiences, suggestions, etc.) via questionnaires/forms